What is retina treatment, and when is it necessary?

 Exudative detachment: fluid accumulation causes

-• Eye tumors (such as choroidal melanoma)
+• Intraocular tumors such as choroidal melanoma

 • Age-related macular degeneration